Trump’s ban will hurt climate science and cleantech

 An online petition to lift the restrictions has already been signed by tens of thousands of academics and researchers.
 Many tech companies — often sponsors of visas for foreign-born engineers, if not founded and led by immigrants themselves — have spoken out against the move, as well.

 Their concern is amplified by additional anti-science moves by the Trump administration.
-In orders leaked last week, the Environmental Protection Agency was ordered to cease all external communications, including scientific releases, until they could be reviewed and approved by a member of the administration.
+In orders leaked last week, the Environmental Protection Agency was ordered to cease all external communication, including scientific releases, until they could be reviewed and approved by a member of the administration.

 “You should never get to the point where someone in political power gets to decide what’s the good science and what’s the bad science,” the UCS’s Rosenberg says.
 “You have to worry about that.”